penrose-programmer/tkinter-test/README.md

 ## Description

-This is my experimentation with tkinter as I (re)learn Python (for the 100th time).
+This was my experimentation with tkinter as I (re)learned Python (for the 100th time).

-There is a title, an editable text field, and a button.
+There was a title, an editable text field, and a button.

 ## Screenshot